bhattji007/E-challan-reminder/README.md

 Echallan-reminder requires some initial configuration before use.
 Edit the `.env.example` file to include:

 - Your email address and SMTP server details for sending notifications.
-- The URL of the traffic authority's website to scrape challan details.
 - Any other relevant configuration parameters.